With ruggedly beautiful landscapes, fresh lobster rolls and friendly faces – Canada’s East Coast is an unforgettable place.

 Day 6 & 7: Cape Breton and the Cabot Trail

-The Cabot Trail was hands-down the highlight of my East Coast road trip and I highly recommend you take the time to see it for yourself.
+The Cabot Trail was hands-down the highlight of my East Coast road trip and I definitely recommend that you take the time to see it for yourself.
 It’s a 300km drive across the rugged cliffside of Cape Breton and offers breathtaking coastal views!
 Needless to say, it’s kind of a big deal.

 If you’re feeling adventurous, plan a hike on the famous Skyline Trail.
 Not only are you pretty much guaranteed to spot a moose, but you’ll also be rewarded with some of the best views of the trip!